authapp/zitadel/zitadel-backend/README.md

 # Zitadel Backend - TypeScript Implementation

-A TypeScript implementation of the Zitadel identity and access management backend, built incrementally following the original Go architecture.
+A TypeScript implementation of the Zitadel identity and access management backend, following the original Go architecture with modern TypeScript patterns.

 ## Overview

-This project is a ground-up TypeScript rewrite of Zitadel's backend, maintaining the same architectural patterns:
+This project is a complete TypeScript rewrite of Zitadel's backend, maintaining the same architectural patterns and design principles:

-- **Event Sourcing**: Immutable event log as the source of truth
+- **Event Sourcing**: Immutable event log as the single source of truth
-- **CQRS**: Separate command and query responsibilities
+- **CQRS**: Clear separation between command (write) and query (read) operations
-- **Multi-Tenancy**: Instance and organization-level isolation
+- **Multi-Tenancy**: Instance and organization-level isolation and security
-- **Domain-Driven Design**: Clear domain boundaries and models
+- **Domain-Driven Design**: Well-defined domain boundaries and rich domain models
+- **Microservices Ready**: Modular architecture supporting distributed deployment

 ## Project Structure